June-Jepkurui-png/June-portfolio/README.md

 - Add more project cards with links.
 - Integrate JavaScript for interactive features.
-- Deploy the website using GitHub Pages or Netlify
+- Deploy the website using GitHub Pages or Netlify.
 - Add a contact form that sends emails

 ---